 Whatever caused your child to get hurt must be cataloged and researched by experts in governmental tort claims or private HOA liability.
 Of course, if your child’s adult supervisor fails to provide responsible supervision, they can also be sued.
 For example, a coach, martial arts instructor, or teacher could all hold potential legal liability if they could have taken steps to prevent the accident.
 So now you may have a personal liability case against the school district or public works.

 However, this type of negligence may have mitigating factors.
-For example, if another emergency claimed the caretaker’s attention while your child’s injury occurred, that could affect his or her responsibility of care, so check with your attorney to learn about your options.
-If an aggressive playmate purposely pushes your child off the equipment, resulting in an injury, you could have cause to seek damages.
+For example, suppose another emergency claimed the caretaker’s attention while your child’s injury occurred.
+If so, that could affect their responsibility of care, so check with your attorney to learn about your options.
+If an aggressive playmate purposely pushes your child off the equipment, resulting in an injury, you can help them seek damages.

 In such a situation, you may wish to weigh the total financial cost of your child’s damages against the value of your relationship with the perpetrator’s family before taking legal action.
 Sometimes an agreement between friends will satisfy the parties involved.
 If not, you are legally entitled to seek compensation.

 City governments or public school districts are often responsible for maintaining and keeping up playgrounds.
 While some states prohibit or severely limit lawsuits against such entities, California follows the Tort Claims Act.
 But be warned, legal action against a municipal government or public school district is subject to specific limitations and other requirements.
-Fortunately, a local playground accident attorney nearby can assist you with your legal papers and steps to take.
+Fortunately, a local playground accident attorney nearby can assist you with your legal papers and take the steps.

-If you need a playground accident lawyer in California, call (213) 596-9642 or submit our online contact form.
-Our compassionate staff at Ehline Law Firm Personal Injury Attorneys, APCL stands ready to help you obtain compensation for your child and your family.
+If you need a playground accident lawyer in California, including Los Angeles, call (213) 596-9642 or submit our online contact form.
+Our compassionate staff at Ehline Law Firm Personal Injury Attorneys, APCL, stands ready to help you obtain compensation for your child and your family.
 Schedule your free and confidential telephonic consultation today.